Burninggod/lua-nginx-module/README.markdown

 If you need to pass data from the timer creator to the timer handler, please use the extra parameters of `ngx.timer.at()`.

+Since nginx has been confirmed that all timers have been cleaned up when exit worker is executed, all timers will no longer be executed in exit worker phase.
+Reference <https://github.com/nginx/nginx/blob/f02e2a734ef472f0dcf83ab2e8ce96d1acead8a5/src/os/unix/ngx_process_cycle.c#L715>.

 This API was first introduced in the `v0.8.0` release.

 [Back to TOC](#nginx-api-for-lua)